 “Those connections online in these networks represent the connections between us and the people we know in the real world,” Madhu says.
 “So if a fraudster had to not only steal your identity, alter it, and create a fake profile, but now had to surround that profile with authentic social proof, they now have the burden to create 500 profiles on one network just to vouch for that one profile.”

-Socure is the leader in high-assurance digital identity verification.
-The company’s predictive analytics platform applies artificial intelligence and machine learning to trusted online/offline sources including email, phone, address, IP address, social media and traditional GLBA/DPPA data to authenticate identities in real-time.
-The Socure ID+ platform reduces fraud by up to 90 percent, lowers manual review/knowledge-based authentication (KBA) rates by as much as 80 percent, and automates Customer Identification Program (CIP), Know Your Customer (KYC) and anti-money laundering (AML) compliance initiatives.
+Socure is the leader in high-assurance digital identity verification technology.
+Its predictive analytics platform applies artificial intelligence and machine-learning techniques with trusted online/offline data intelligence from email, phone, address, IP, social media and the broader Internet to authenticate identities in real-time.
+Socure powers financial inclusion, increasing acceptance as much as 40 percent for millennials and other thin-file consumers.
+It also reduces fraud for online new account opening by up to 90 percent, lowers manually reviewed knowledge-based authentication (KBA) rates by as much as 80 percent, and automates Customer Identification Program (CIP), Know Your Customer (KYC) and anti-money laundering (AML) compliance initiatives.
+Socure was founded in 2012 and is based in New York City.